hacdias/hacdias.com/content/resume/index.md

   from="06/2025" to="present" >}}

 - Develop [Paradym](https://paradym.id/), a SaaS platform for issuing and verifying digital credentials, and [Paradym Wallet](https://paradym.id/products/paradym-mobile-wallet), its companion React Native app.
 Co-maintain [Credo](https://credo.js.org/), the OpenWallet Foundation TypeScript framework both are built on, along with related libraries.
-- Implemented OpenID4VC 1.0, the protocol behind the EU Digital Identity Wallet, and W3C VCDM 2.0 across Credo, Paradym, and Paradym Wallet.
+- Implemented OpenID4VC 1.0, the protocol behind the EU Digital Identity Wallet, and W3C VCDM 2.0 across Credo, Paradym, and Paradym Wallet, as the specification was being finalized.
 - Built X.509 certificate management, revocation, and EU Trusted List validation for Paradym, enabling customers to issue, verify, and revoke credentials using certificate-based trust.
 - Extended Credo's OAuth 2.0 support, then used it so Paradym customers can authenticate users with their existing identity providers and pull data from internal systems during issuance.